 Indonesia’s top e-commerce websites compared by estimated traffic

-The estimated monthly traffic from the top 10 e-commerce websites previously listed demonstrate that there is no clear leader in Indonesia, with Tokopedia and Lazada fighting for the lead, both above 100 million visitors per month, and several other players following not far.
+The estimated monthly traffic from the top 10 e-commerce websites previously listed demonstrates that Tokopedia has managed to become the leader in Indonesia with about 150 million visits per month.
+Shopee and Bukalapak are fighting for the second place, around 100 million visitors per month, with Lazada and Blibli following not far.

 Though generalist websites make up for the largest part of Indonesian e-commerce with a few category-specific players, some specific brands are also very active to sell their products online.
-In Indonesia, Traveloka and Garuda Indonesia are leading the hotels and travel bookings industry and online airlines ticketing respectively.
+In Indonesia, Traveloka and Garuda Indonesia are leading hotels and travel bookings industry and online airline ticketing respectively.